-Even if you weren’t able to complete Step 1, you can still do some vetting of agencies.
-You can get an idea from researching websites.
+Even if you weren’t able to complete Step 1, you can still do some vetting of the plethora of small business web design companies out there.
+A great place to start is simple: just spend some time researching websites.
 Some strategies:

 - Always check portfolios.
 If their style doesn’t match what you have in mind, or their examples are old and outdated, walk away.